gene2345/gtech2025/README.md

 .csv files are the datasets used for training and testing.

-.pkl files are the model and LabelEncoder weights.
+.pkl files are the model weights and LabelEncoder mappings.

 requirement.txt is the requirements file for the streamlit app only.